 - Their communication with the superiors.

-- Step 3: Comparison Results Against Standards: Comparison of actual performance with the planned targets are very important.
+Step 3: Comparison Results Against Standards: Comparison of actual performance with the planned targets are very important.
 The deviation can be defined as the gap between actual performance and the planned targets.
-The manager has to find out two things here- the extent of deviation and cause of deviation.
+The manager has to find out two things here- the extent of deviation and the cause of deviation.
 The extent of deviation means that the manager has to find out whether the deviation is positive or negative or whether the actual performance is in conformity with the planned performance.
 Once the deviation is identified, a manager has to think about various causes which have led to a deviation.
 The causes can be: